NCAA bowling championship: 2018 and 2019

-From 2020
+2020–2027

 The championship was scheduled to expand to 16 teams in 2020.
 The number of automatic bids was reduced by one after the MIAA bowling league disbanded at the end of the 2018–19 season.
 Although five schools that had participated in the final season of MIAA bowling became part of the new bowling league of the Great Lakes Valley Conference (GLVC), those schools were not in the same bowling league for a sufficient time to allow the GLVC to inherit the MIAA's automatic bid.

 The 2020 tournament was intended to be the first to feature regional play.
 The field was to be split into four regions, each with four teams competing at predetermined sites; each of the top four seeds as chosen by the NCAA selection committee would be placed in a separate regional.
 Each regional was to be played as a double-elimination tournament, with the format identical to that introduced for the championship event in 2019.
 All regional matches, except for what the NCAA calls "if necessary regional finals", are best-of-three matches bowled in the following order: five-person team, Baker total pinfall, Baker best-of-seven match play.
 Any "if necessary regional final" will be Baker best-of-seven.
 Regional winners will advance to the championship event, which will also be double-elimination.
 All matches will be bowled under the standard format for regionals (best-of-three matches using specified formats in a specific order) except the championship final, which will be Baker best-of-seven.